Management Team Biographies

-Dr. Mento holds Bachelor of Arts, Master of Science, and Ph.D. degrees in microbiology with an emphasis in virology from Rutgers University.
+Dr. Mento holds Bachelor of Arts, Master of Science, and Ph.D. degrees in microbiology from Rutgers University.
 He conducted post-doctoral research in somatic cell genetics at the University of Toronto.

-Dr. Mento currently serves on the Boards of BIOCOM, BIO Emerging Company Section Governing Body, BIO Health Section Governing Body, Sangamo Biosciences, Inc., and selected academic and charitable organizations.
+Dr. Mento currently serves on the Boards of BIOCOM, BIO Emerging Company Section Governing Body, Sangamo Biosciences, Inc., Grannus Biosciences, and selected academic and charitable organizations.

 Prior to joining Idun, Dr. Spada was a Department Director at Aventis Pharmaceuticals (formerly Rhone-Poulenc Rorer) where he was responsible for medicinal and analytical chemistry.
 From 1990 to 2000, his teams worked on a wide variety of enzyme-based and GCPR targets, resulting in the identification of clinical candidates for treatment of acute myocardial infarction, thrombotic disorders, coronary restenosis, lipid lowering, diabetes and cancer.